gaehlerm/SoftwareEngineering/README.md

 Copyright Marco Gähler, all rights reserved.

-I don't know yet wether I'll print and sell this book, this is why I have not chosen any more liberal license (yet).
-I hope you are still going to help me and give me some comments.

 This is a book about software engineering, similar to Clean Code by Robert Martin.
 So far it is only a rough draft.
 There is still a lot to write.
 Especially some chapters feel like they were too short.
 Anyone who feels like it may help improving this book.
-Just create an MR.
+Just create an MR. And my English could be better...

 The first half of the books seems more or less ok, the second half needs some serious reworking.